Enosh2527/playmax-site/README.md

    );
    ```

-   The app stores script files and folders in this table.
-Files are base64 encoded (along with optional reference attachments) and remain lightweight enough for Supabase's free limits.
-The `reference_*` columns let you attach screenshots, docs, or other helpers to any prompt, link, or script entry.
-The `allowed_emails` table keeps your access list in sync across devices so anyone you approve from the Admin Control Room can register and start uploading straight away.
+   Supabase tracks ownership, notes, and the R2 object pointers for every upload.
+The `file_content` and `reference_content` columns now store values like `r2://scripts/<uuid>/<filename>` which the app uses to request presigned download URLs.
+The `reference_*` columns still describe companion files (screenshots, docs, walkthroughs, etc.), and the `allowed_emails` table keeps your access list in sync across devices so anyone you approve from the Admin Control Room can register and start uploading straight away.
 3. Open **Project Settings → API** and copy the **Project URL** and **anon public key**.
 4. Create a `.env.local` file with those values so the front-end can talk to your project.
 You can paste the API URL, the dashboard URL, or just the project ref — the app normalises each format automatically: